-6.15 Withdrawal into a Fortified City
+7.15 Withdrawal into a Fortified City

-If blocks enter an Enemy Area that contains a Fortified City then the opposing player must either Withdraw any Garrison block(s) or Eliminate them and return them to the Recruitment Pool, and may Withdraw other blocks into the Fortified City.
+If blocks enter an Enemy Area that contains a Fortified City then the opposing player may Withdraw blocks into the Fortified City.
 The maximum number of Infantry/Cavalry blocks that may Withdraw into the City is equal to the City's Size.
 Artillery blocks do not count against this limit.